Navigation » List of Schools » Pierce College » Economics » Economics 1 – Principles of Economics » Summer 2020 » Quiz

 C a sole producer of a product for which good substitutes are lacking in a market with high barriers to entry

-D a firm that is very large relative to all its competitors within a narrow product class
+D a large, multinational firm that produces a single product in a narrow product class

 Question #17